octo-technology/OpenTezos/docs/explorer/introduction.md

 - a frontend that displays the data

 Since, the on-chain data is already in the database of the node itself why an indexer is needed ?
 The indexer is relevant because it **optimizes** the way a node stores data.
-The purpose is to provide **very quick access** to a blockchain data according to some specific criteria related to a given address.
+The purpose is to provide **very quick access** to blockchain data according to some specific criteria related to a given address.

 So, the indexer is the part of the explorer that fetches the raw data from the node, then processes it and stores it in the database in **an efficient way**.